How to Get Rid of Fleas and Ticks on Your Sheltie

 Tick Removal Tools

 If your dog picks up ticks often, you'll want to buy a tick removal tool because removing them with your fingers is risky.
 An imprecise grip can pull the body off while leaving the biting head attached to your dog's skin.

 Tick removal tools come in various designs.
 The important thing is your technique so do follow the instructions on the packet.
 In general, tick removal tools require you to squeeze the fine-tipped tweezers right where the head joins the body to remove both segments.
 Some tools have an in-built v-shape to ensure you pull at the right spot.

 Ticks are easier to spot that fleas because they become engorged after feeding and tend to favor certain parts of the body.
 However, repeat occurrences call for manual tick removal as well as a topical treatment like Frontline.

 Flea shampoos are medicated shampoos that clean the coat and kill fleas at the same time.
 You have to ensure a lather over every inch of your dog's body so you don't leave any safe haven for fleas.
-We recommend Veterinary Formula Clinical Care Antiparasitic and Antiseborrheic Medicated Shampoo for Dogs.
+I recommend Veterinary Formula Clinical Care Antiparasitic and Antiseborrheic Medicated Shampoo for Dogs.

 You need to do repeat shampoos all year round to repeatedly kill fleas.
 If you're already a frequent and thorough dog washer this might suit you perfectly.
 However, if not, you might want to combine this approach with a topical medication like Frontline.